thewca/wca-regulations/wca-regulations.md

     - A4e) Time penalties for starting the solve are cumulative.
 - A5) During the solve:
     - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge or the WCA Delegate.
 Penalty: disqualification of the attempt (DNF).
-    - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (also see [Regulation 2i](regulations:regulation:2i)).
+    - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface (see [Regulation 2i](regulations:regulation:2i)).
 Penalty: disqualification of the attempt (DNF).
     - A5c) The competitor may hold the puzzle against the surface to help operate the puzzle (see [Regulation 7f1d](regulations:regulation:7f1d)).
 - A6) Stopping the solve:
     - A6a) The competitor releases the puzzle before stopping the solve, and stops the solve by stopping the timer.
 If a stopwatch is in use, the judge stops the stopwatch as soon as the competitor does this.